Website Manager

 —What makes it different?
 Given this is everyone’s first year, we will provide coaches with a structured ~12 week practice guide that focuses on having fun to help keep everyone involved while having our players learn baseball basics “by accident” as a side product of a fun baseball experience.
 Games will be ‘umpired’ by coaches and score will not be kept; there will not be a playoff or AllStar game at the end of the season.

 6U (co-ed) is where we start to model the league to follow a baseball structure.
 HOWEVER, it is expected that this will also be many players’ first introduction to the game.
 So, there is no assumption or requirement for your player to have played in our 4U league before entering the 6U league.
 The age cutoff will be for 5 and 6 year olds (it will be age based not school grade-level based).
 The time requirement will be 2-3 events per week, each lasting 60 minutes.
-The cost for 6U is $165
+The cost for 6U is $175 (NYSA raised the player registration fees for sports, so TBall is raising in concert to this price adjustment)

 I will be making some changes to how TBall has been traditionally run based on my above mentioned philosophy about equal chance to participate.
 I view TBall as an introduction to the game and the fundamentals….winning is NOT one of my priorities when designing and structuring the league.
 The reworked rule book will be posted prior to tryouts, but the basic changes are: